 Packed with antioxidants, Nigella seeds some also refer them as black seeds are one of the oldest spices known to mankind.
 It is so easy to add them into your food.
 Read on to find how to use black seeds and gain from the many benefits.

-I have to admit that writing this post has not been easy.
+One spice with many names, I have to admit, writing this post has not been easy

 Not because I did not know what black seeds are but because they are so many confusing and contradictory articles on the use of black seeds aka Nigella seeds in cooking!!